CMS-ECAL-Trigger-Group/ETTAnalyzer/Examples.md

 The available TPmodes are described in these slides https://indico.cern.ch/event/995229/contributions/4189814/attachments/2173034/3669116/21_01_18%20-%20ECAL%20Trigger%20meeting%20-%20Emulator%20configuration.pdf

-### Generate a new TP mode

-Just put the wanted options in a text file similar to EcalTPGTPMode_Run2_default.txt and then use the `updateTPGTPMode.py` script to generate a new condDB tag.

-	cmsRun updateTPGTPMode.py inputTxtFile=EcalTPGTPMode_Run3_zeroing.txt TPModeTag=test outputDBFile=my_fancy_tag.db

 #### Run 2

 To run with the Run 2 ECAL L1 configuration, the TPmode should be set to zero, shown in binary form in the following command's for visual purposes, as this sets all of the optional configuration flags to their defaults: